 During the period since 1960 the developed market-economy countries have collectively demonstrated their determination to promote international trade.
 A first series of negotiations, the Dillon Round, led to reductions in various customs duties.
 This was followed by the much more comprehensive Kennedy Round (in which the Community spoke with a single voice), during the course of which substantial reductions in customs duties were agreed.
-The Community tariff was now very low, about 7% (arithmetical average) compared with 13% in the USA, 10% in Japan, 5% in Sweden and Switzerland and 7% in Canada.
-The Community tariff was also relatively uniform; bearing in mind that the degree of protection afforded by customs duties depends on the extent to which they differ from the average rate, it will be appreciated that the Community now enjoyed little protection from imports, and much less than its leading partners (United States of America, Japan), whose tariffs showed a much wider range of rates.

 The third major round of negotiations, the Tokyo Round, was concerned with 'non-tariff' barriers to trade (customs valuation procedures, preferential award of public contracts, etc.).
-Launched on a wave of enthusiasm, it was conducted in a climate of worsening economic difficulties which was not conducive to mutual concessions and the results achieved by 1980 were less substantial than had been anticipated at the outset.
-They may be summarized as follows:
+The results achieved were:

-- (i) a further general reduction of about one-third in the tariffs of the principal trading partners (EEC, USA, Japan), to be phased over the eight years to 1987, together with smoothing of the highest 'peaks'; - (ii) improvements affecting agricultural trade, and acceptance of the specific mechanisms of the CAP (which the USA in particular had contested for many years):
+- (i) a further general reduction of about one-third in the tariffs of the principal trading partners (EEC, USA, Japan), to be phased over the eight years to 1987, together with smoothing of the highest 'peaks'; - (ii) improvements affecting agricultural trade, and acceptance of the specific mechanisms of the CAP (which the USA in particular had contested for many years); - (iii) signature of a series of codes aimed at improving discipline, covering customs valuation, technical barriers to trade, government purchasing, subsidies and countervailing duties, and finally measures to combat dumping.